Urinary incontinence is loss of normal control of the bladder and involuntary loss of urine.

 While some surgeons, only do one type of sling procedure, Mr Katz has experience with inserting the 2 most common types of Slings which are both clinically proven to be safe and effective.

-He will discuss with you which one he feel is best suited to your particular case.
+He will discuss with you which one he feels is best suited to your particular case.

 For information on The ATOMS Sling System click here